georgeGeorgakakos/optimusdb/docs/OptimusDB_SemanticSearch.md

 # Semantic Search for OptimusDB

-Distributed semantic search over all OrbitDB document stores, using the existing `llama-server` for embeddings, `sqlite-vec` for local ANN, and GossipSub for peer fan-out.
+Decentralized semantic search over all document stores, using the existing `llama-server` for embeddings, `sqlite-vec` for local ANN, and GossipSub for peer fan-out.